-The parameters of the model - the weights and biases of each neural network layer in $f{\rm enc}$ and $f{\rm dec}$ - can then be learned from experimental data by maximizing the log-likelihood of the model predictions ${\bf r}i$ under an appropriate noise distribution (see Methods), and the value of the latent variables on each trial can be computed using equation 3.
+The parameters of the model - the weights and biases of each neural network layer in f{enc} and f{dec} - can then be learned from experimental data by maximizing the log-likelihood of the model predictions \mathbf{r}i under an appropriate noise distribution (see Methods), and the value of the latent variables on each trial can be computed using equation 3.
+The resulting model is also referred to as an "autoencoder" neural network in the machine learning literature [26], since the full network attempts to reconstruct its inputs.

-If the latent variable model defined in equations 2 and 3 is restricted so that $f{\rm enc}$ and $f{\rm dec}$ are simple affine transformations (a linear transformation with an additional bias term), and the \mathbf{z}i are constrained to be nonnegative through the use of pointwise nonlinearities in the hidden layer, the resulting model is the Rectified Latent Variable Model (RLVM) of Whiteway & Butts [18].
-We then denote the more general, nonlinear latent variable model, where $f{\rm enc}$ and $f{\rm dec}$ are multi-layer neural networks, as the "Stacked" RLVM, or SRLVM.
+If the latent variable model defined in equations 2 and 3 is restricted so that f{enc} and f{dec} are simple affine transformations (a linear transformation with an additional bias term), and the z_i are constrained to be nonnegative through the use of pointwise nonlinearities in the hidden layer, the resulting model is the Rectified Latent Variable Model (RLVM) of Whiteway & Butts [21].
+We then denote the more general, nonlinear latent variable model, where f{enc} and f{dec} are multi-layer neural networks, as the "Stacked" RLVM, or SRLVM.